yenbenlemon/Real-time-Communication-Using-Socket.io/README.md

 The following project is the creation of a functional Trivia game that will persist as long as there are players within the session.

-The point is to use sockets for personal and global communication between the server and the clients.
+The point is to use socket.io for personal and global communication between the server and the clients.

 Players that enter an already existing round will be able to participate until